 Other risk factors cannot be changed:

 Pancreatic cancer is more effectively treatable if caught early, and screening can improve the chances of early detection.
-Because the disease is rare, not everyone should be screened, but people at the highest risk can participate in Roswell Park’s High-Risk Pancreatic Screening Program.
 Our experts will determine your personal risk and develop a screening program specifically for your needs.

 Typical warning signs of pancreatic cancer include: